Sheree1986/Tic-Tac-Toe/Documentation/README.md

 game equals draw if no player get three in a row

 <strong>Hardest Part</strong>
 Wasted a lot of time trying to do an if else statement for winner function.
 Didn't know you could you if repeatedly if all statements are true.
+There are two issues that will need to be fix in future iterations.
+One a glitch that places playerOne (O) on the gameboard for a few seconds. second the message to inform the user whose turn it is.
+For this I used forEach and if else statments.
+I tried to based the format of this on how we structure the Gladiator game.
+Lastly I would like to get the logical down behind how to add pictures as a game piece.

 <strong>Technical Requirements - Per GA</strong>
 Your Tic Tac Toe app must: